MaikKingma/keycloak-configAsCode-demo/step-by-step-guide.md

 <!-- TOC -->

 ## Prerequisites
+* Java 17
+* Docker Desktop
+* Maven

 ## Creating the Maven Project
+(blog article: TODO place link here)

+In this section we will create the base directory structure and initialize the maven project.
 ### The directory structure
 Create your root directory with and switch the terminal location into it by running
 ```shell